Security Analysis of the Open Banking Account and Transaction API Protocol: Formal Model

 \subsection{Messages Definitions}

-For each action, different messages are exchanged;~we give examples of their structure next, where full details is beyond the scope of this paper and can be found in~\cite{AbdulMSc}.
-We abstract from data exchanges that do not affect the model's goals verification.
-For example, HTTP response codes and UUIDs are simplified.
+We explain here the structure of each message exchanged (Table \ref{tab:message_definitions}) and discussed in the actions subsection.
+It covers the definitions each agent relies on to form their messages.
+Furthermore, this section also breaks down the types used by the agents to form \textit{AnBx} definitions.
+To link the messages with the actions throughout this subsection, we rely on the labelling of actions (e.g. \textit{A2.1}), as per the \textit{AnBx} model related to the sequence diagram in Figure \ref{fig:anb_aisp_seq_diagram}.

-Different from most AnB protocols, ATP messages do not have explicit cryptographic expressions.
-That is because at numerous stages, exchanged authorisation codes/tokens are externally dependant (\textit{i.e.}~OAuth2.0, TLS, \textit{etc.}).
-Thus, what would usually be nonces exchanges through some shared crypto principles, have to be abstracted through transparent functions in order to stick to defining the ATP protocol itself, instead of its myriad dependant (internal) protocols.
+In this model, we abstract away from data exchanged between the agents that do not affect the model verification process.
+For example, HTTP response codes and data type header fields are ignored.